Trek Highlights

 The longest restricted-area trek funds the longest school year

 Combining the Tsum Valley with the Manaslu Circuit makes this our longest restricted-area trek.
-Both regions need separate Nepalese permits and a two-trekker minimum by law.
+Both regions require separate Nepalese permits and a minimum of two trekkers by law.
 The pricing reflects all of that, and a fixed share of every nineteen-day booking goes to the Nagarjun Learning Center — the village school in Saldum that my family runs.
-Around seventy children attend on free places and the school provides two hot meals a day.
+Around seventy children attend on free places, and the school provides two hot meals a day.
 It is a registered Nepalese charity and listed on the UN Partner Portal.
 A nineteen-day combined Tsum + Manaslu booking covers more than a full year of one child’s school.